jdee/violation/README.md

 You can still use Violation, but not as a framework.
 You can also simply add all the .h and .m files from the Violation/Violation subdirectory to your project.
-Be sure to put them in a subdirectory called Violation and `#import <Violation/Violation.h>`.
+Be sure to put them in a subdirectory called Violation and `#import <Violation/Violation.h>`. `@import Violation;` will not work, since Violation is not a framework or a module here.
 The individual source files will be compiled into your app, much like using a static library.
 In this case, you should be sure to `#define VIOLATION_NO_FRAMEWORK` when building.
 This suppresses some framework-related symbol references that can otherwise cause a link error.
 This method should work with any version of Xcode,